-UFM Personnel Privacy Notice (for Missionaries and Staff)
+UFM Personnel Privacy Notice (for Employees and Mission Partners)

-2. The vast majority of the information we hold will have been provided by you, but some may come from other internal sources, such as your line manager (employees) or UFM Senior Leadership Team Contact (missionaries), or in some cases, external sources, such as referees or supporters.
+- 2. The vast majority of the information we hold will have been provided by you, but some may come from other internal sources, such as your line manager (employees) or UFM Senior Leadership Team Contact (mission partners), or in some cases, external sources, such as referees or supporters.

 4. You will, of course, inevitably be referred to in UFM documents (e.g. minutes, prayer calendars, newsletters, magazines) and documents that are produced by you in the course of carrying out your duties relating to UFM.
 You should refer to the Data Protection Policy which is available on the UFM website or in paper format from Head Office in Swindon (firstname.lastname@example.org)

 - 5. Health records:

 Employees: Where necessary, we may keep information relating to your health, which could include reasons for absence and GP reports and notes.
 This information will be used in order to comply with our health and safety and occupational health obligations – to consider how your health affects your ability to do your job and whether any adjustments to your job might be appropriate.
 We will also need this data to administer and manage statutory and company sick pay.

 Mission Partners: Where necessary, we may keep information relating to your health.
 This information will be used in order to comply with our Duty of Care obligations – to consider how your health affects your ability to carry out your assignment and whether any adjustments might be appropriate.

 - 6. Employees: Other than as mentioned below, we will only disclose information about you to third parties if we are legally obliged to do so or where we need to comply with our contractual duties to you, for instance we may need to pass on certain information to pension or health insurance schemes.

 - 7. Your personal data will be stored for a period of 6 years from the end of employment/final assignment.